rfbproto/rfbproto/rfbproto.rst

 just a hint for the server, and there is no specification for what a specific compression level means.

-QEMU Pointer Motion Change Psuedo-encoding
+QEMU Pointer Motion Change Pseudo-encoding
 ------------------------------------------

 A client that supports this encoding declares that is able to send